 This parent education initiative by the Public Library Association stresses that early literacy begins at birth.
 Parents, caregivers and other adults in your child’s life help develop your child’s early literacy skills.
 So relax, have fun!
 Read, talk, sing, write and play with your child every day.

 - Preschool Book Lists

-Download a fun and engaging list of age-appropriate books for preschoolers.
+Find some fun and engaging lists of age-appropriate books for preschoolers (and all ages).

 Becoming a parent and raising a child can be very rewarding.
 Here are some websites to keep you up–to-date with the latest research in early childhood.

 - Ages & Stages

 This is a handy collection of fact sheets pertaining to your child’s development milestones from birth to age 5.
 These sheets are available in English and Spanish.